Skip to content

 photo of someone smoothing a wet concrete slab foundation

 With proper site preparation, a slab foundation can reduce the cost of your home-construction project up to $10,000.
-Another benefit of a slab foundation, also called a pad, is that the concrete cures faster.
-This means construction doesn’t have to slow down nearly as much as a poured-concrete basement foundation.
-Concrete for slab foundations is generally 4”-to-6” thick.
-For all slab foundations, plumbing must be planned before pouring the pad because the services are embedded in the concrete.
-The floor plans of your home would indicate the placement of the service lines.
+Another benefit of a slab foundation, called a pad, is that the concrete cures faster.
+Construction doesn’t have to slow down nearly as much as a poured-concrete basement foundation.

 How Climate Affects Slab Foundations

 Your land and climate will determine whether a slab foundation would work for your house kit.
-For areas susceptible to flooding, a slab foundation may not be best, but there are exceptions.
+A slab foundation may not be the best for areas susceptible to flooding, but there are exceptions.
 A properly built pad includes drainage systems.
-Building home kits in areas with significant freezing requires deeper footers and other adaptations for slabs because the ground heaving between freezing and thawing can cause cracking.

 Common Slab Foundation Types